kizto86/pokemon-gallery/README.md

 ## Get Started

-To install the project dependencies from your terminal you can run:

 ### `npm install`

 To start the project in the browser, from the project directory, you can run: